bereft-souls/QuestBooks/docs/QUESTLINES.md

 Within these classes, you can override `DisplayName`, `IsUnlocked()`, and `VisibleInLog()` to change how your element behaves.<br/>
 `DisplayName` controls the text that displays on-screen.<br/>
 `IsUnlocked()` determines whether your element can be clicked on/selected.<br/>
 `VisibleInLog()` determines whether your element should display in the log.
-Note that elements will always display in the log if the designer is toggled.
+Note that elements will always display in the log if the designer is toggled.<br/>
 <img width="781" height="572" alt="image" src="https://github.com/user-attachments/assets/1738ab8a-c46d-4e33-8619-7e7faf9f7cbf" />

 ### Spicing Up Your Log